 Open and Obvious, Contributory Negligence

-In most premises liability cases, the business will try to blame the customer for not observing a slippery substance on the floor, a cracked sidewalk, a broken step, or a faulty hand rail.
+According to the slip and fall attorney, in most premises liability cases, the business will try to blame the customer for not observing a slippery substance on the floor, a cracked sidewalk, a broken step, or a faulty hand rail.
 The business may further argue that the customer was not being careful and was responsible for his or her own injury.
 The attorneys at Penn & Seaborn are familiar with such arguments and are well prepared to defeat these defenses.

 Personal injury lawyers